cyberark/ansible-modules/README.md

 ```

-4) Example playbook showing the use of cyberark_user module to reset's a user credential.
+3) Example playbook showing the use of cyberark_user module to reset's a user credential.
 ```
 ---
 - hosts: localhost

   roles:

-    - role: cyberark-bizdev.modules
+    - role: cyberark.modules

   tasks: